hramamoorthy-fs/CORS-and-Preflight-Requests-Concept-and-Practical-Investigation/README.md

 # CORS-and-Preflight-Requests-Concept-and-Practical-Investigation
-Learning the basics of CORS and Preflight request
+Learned the basics of CORS and Preflight request